hyperspy/hyperspy/doc/user_guide/eds.rst

     Fe (Fe_Ka): Composition = 4.96 weight percent
     Pt (Pt_La): Composition = 95.04 weight percent

-or with :py:func:`~.misc.material.atomic_to_weight`.
-The reverse method is :py:func:`~.misc.material.weight_to_atomic`.
+or using :py:func:`~.misc.material.atomic_to_weight`:

 .. code-block:: python

     >>> # With atomic_percent from before
     >>> weight_percent = hs.material.atomic_to_weight(atomic_percent)

+The reverse method is :py:func:`~.misc.material.weight_to_atomic`.

-The zeta-factor method needs both the 'beam_current' (in nA) and the acquisition or dwell time (referred to as 'real_time' in seconds) in order to provide an accurate quantification.
-Both of the these parameters can be assigned to the metadata of the spectrum using:
+The zeta-factor method needs both the 'beam_current' (in nA) and the acquisition or dwell time (referred to as 'real_time' in seconds) in order to obtain an accurate quantification.
+Both of the these parameters can be assigned to the metadata of the spectrum with:

 ..code-block:: python